How can I help myself?

 Stem4 Support with self-harm provides activities to support you with urges to self-harm (comfort, distract, express or release).

-Helpful websites that are worth taking a look at...
+Other helpful websites that are worth taking a look at...

 Doc Ready can help you feel more confident when you go to see your GP about a mental health issue.